scenerygraphics/scenery/README.md

 ## Synopsis

 scenery is a scenegraphing and rendering library.
-It allows you to quickly create high-quality 3D visualisations based on mesh data.
-Currently, scenery contains an OpenGL 4-based [Deferred Shading](https://en.wikipedia.org/wiki/Deferred_Shading) renderer and an experimental [Vulkan](https://www.khronos.org/vulkan) renderer with both forward and deferred shading.
-Both support Virtual Reality headsets like the HTC Vive or Oculus Rift via [OpenVR/SteamVR](https://github.com/ValveSoftware/openvr).
-A software renderer is planned for the future.
+It allows you to quickly create high-quality 3D visualisations based on mesh data. scenery contains both a OpenGL 4.1 and Vulkan renderer.
+The rendering pipelines of both renderers are configurable using YAML files, so it's easy to switch between e.g. [Forward Shading](./src/main/resources/graphics/scenery/backends/ForwardShading.yml) and [Deferred Shading](./src/main/resources/graphics/scenery/backends/DeferredShading.yml), as well as [stereo rendering](./src/main/resources/graphics/scenery/backends/DeferredShadingStereo.yml).
+Rendering pipelines can be switched on-the-fly.

+Both renderers support rendering to head-mounted VR goggles like the HTC Vive or Oculus Rift via [OpenVR/SteamVR](https://github.com/ValveSoftware/openvr).

 ## Examples